RetroAppleJS/RetroAppleJS.github.io/README.md

 ## Credits

 The basic building blocks originate from Thomas Skibo (2014) for the AppleII+ emulator, Mag.
-Norbert Landsteiner (2005) for the 6502 assembler and Freddy Vandriessche (2020) for gluing the IDE together, including sneaky bugs for real connaisseurs ;o)
+Norbert Landsteiner (2005) for the 6502 assembler and Freddy Vandriessche (2020) for gluing the IDE together, and introducing new sneaky bugs, for the real connaisseurs ;o)